strandjs/IntroLabs/IntroClassFiles/Tools/IntroClass/LinuxCLI/LinuxCLI.md

 The password is adhd.

-We will next need to create a fifo backpipe:

-/#`mknod backpipe p`

 This will get us to a root prompt.
 We want to do this because we want to have a backdoor running as root and a connection from a different user account on the system.